zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Configuration item is highlighted in the API App left-hand menu.](media/api-app-configuration-menu.png "API App")

 3. On the Application settings tab of the Configuration blade, select **Advanced edit** under Application settings.
-The Advanced edit screen will allow you to paste JSON directly into the configuration.
+The Advanced edit screen allows you to paste JSON directly into the configuration.

     ![Advanced edit is highlighted on the Application settings tab.](media/api-app-configuration-advanced-edit.png "API App")

 4. We are going to use the Advanced editor to add all three of the Key Vault settings at once.
-To do this, we are going to replace the content of the Advanced editor with the following, which you will need to update as follows:
+To do this, we are going to replace the content of the Advanced editor with the following, which you need to update as follows:

     - `<your-key-vault-name>`: Replace this with the name of your Key Vault, which you copied into a text editor in in the previous exercise.
     - `<your-service-principal-application-id>`: Replace this with the `appId` value you received as output when you created the service principal.